appveyor/website/src/docs/enterprise/configuration.md

 * [SendGrid](https://sendgrid.com/)
 * [Mailgun](https://www.mailgun.com/)

-To configure email notification settings login as System Administrator and go to **Settings &rarr; Email** page.
+To configure email notification settings login as System Administrator and go to **Account menu &rarr; Settings &rarr; Email** page.

 Specify **Notifications email address** and **Notifications sender name** to send *all* email messages from.
 These settings are mandatory.